 More success was on the way.
 Two months after Woodstock, Sha Na Na released their first album, “Rock and Roll Is Here To Stay”, that featured covers of numerous doo wop classics including “Remember Then”, “Come Go With Me”, and “Book Of Love”.
 They were also one of the acts in Richard Nader’s first Rock and Roll Revival concert along with Chuck Berry, the Platters, Bill Haley and His Comets, the Shirelles, the Coasters, and Jimmy Clanton.

 Nader was an entertainment promoter who initially came up with the idea of packaging concerts with the oldies acts he loved back when the British Invasion was in full swing.
 After failing to convince established promoters of the profitability of his concept, he borrowed $35,000 and, on his own, rented the Felt Forum at Madison Square Garden.

-The early and late shows of his Rock and Roll Revival each attracted a sold-out crowd of 4,500 and Nader was off and running.
-Over the next decade he would present 25 more oldies shows at the Garden, drawing a total audience of nearly half a million.
-Nader went of to present oldies concerts all over the United States and Britain, and he produced the 1973 documentary film, Let The Good Times Roll, that included performances from shows at the Nassau Coliseum on Long Island and Cobo Hall in Detroit.
+The early and late shows of his Rock and Roll Revival each attracted a sold-out crowd of 4,500, and Nader was off and running.
+Over the next decade, he would present 25 more oldies shows at the Garden, drawing a total audience of nearly half a million.
+Nader went on to present oldies concerts all over the United States and Britain; and he produced the 1973 documentary film, Let The Good Times Roll, that included performances from shows at the Nassau Coliseum on Long Island and Cobo Hall in Detroit.